-Once you are comfortable with a lender, you may formally apply.
+Once you’re comfortable with a lender, you may formally apply.
 Doing so will trigger a hard check on your credit.
 The lender will work with you to have the funds deposited into your account so you may pay for funeral services.

 3 personal loan lenders to consider

-Discover Personal Loans can be used to pay for a funeral and include financing up to $35,000.
-You can check to see if you qualify online with a Soft Pull.
-In order to qualify for a Discover personal loan, you need to be a U.S. citizen and have a minimum household income of $25,000.
-If you are approved for a loan, your monthly rate is fixed and will not change.
+Discover Bank can be used to pay for a funeral and include financing up to $40,000.
+You can check to see if you qualify online with a soft-credit pull.
+In order to qualify for a Discover personal loan, you’ll need to be a U.S. citizen with a minimum household income of $25,000.
+If you’re approved for a loan, your monthly rate is fixed and won’t change.
 You can choose loan terms from 36 to 84 months.

-- Can pay back the entire loan in 30 days without interest: One major benefit of the Discover loan is that if you are able to pay back the entire loan within 30 days, you will not pay any interest on the loan.
+Can pay back the entire loan in 30 days without interest: One major benefit of the Discover loan is that if you are able to pay back the entire loan within 30 days, you won’t pay any interest on the loan.

-- No origination fee: That means you won’t pay a fee to get the loan.
+No origination fee: This means you won’t pay a fee to get the loan.

-- Same-day decision: In most cases, you will receive a same-day decision on if you qualified for the loan.
+Same-day decision: In most cases, you’ll receive a same-day decision on whether you’ve qualified for the loan.

-- Late fees: If you miss a payment, or are late making a loan payment, you may be charged a late fee of $39 if payment is not received in full by the due date.
+Late fees: If you miss a payment, or are late making a loan payment, you may be charged a late fee of $39.

 OneMain Financial offers personal loans that can be used specifically to pay for funeral expenses, including unforeseen expenses, like your own travel and clothes.
-You can apply online to see if you qualify for a personal loan and will need to provide a copy of a valid, government-issued ID, proof of residence and proof of income; however, you will still need to visit a local branch in-person to finish the application process.
+You can apply online to see if you qualify for a personal loan, after which you’ll have to provide a copy of a valid, government-issued ID, proof of residence and proof of income in order to qualify; however, you’d still need to visit a local branch in-person to finish the application process.

 Loan amounts range from $1,500 to $20,000, with APRs from 18.00% to 35.99% and terms from 24 to 60 months.

-- There are state restrictions: If you live in Alabama, California, Georgia, Ohio, or Virginia, you are subject to a minimum loan amount that varies from $2,100 to $3,100.
+There are state restrictions: If you live in Alabama, California, Georgia, Ohio or Virginia, you’ll be subject to a minimum loan amount that varies from $2,100 to $3,100.

-Avant offers personal loan that range from $2,000 to $35,000, with APRs ranging from 9.95% to 35.99%.
-You can choose loan terms from 24 to 60 months.
-In order to apply online for a loan, you will need your name, address, income and Social Security number.
-There is no prepayment penalty or balloon payment at the end of your loan.
+Avant offers personal loans that range from $2,000 to $35,000, with APRs ranging from 9.95% – 35.99%.
+You can choose loan terms from 12 to 60 months.
+In order to apply online for a loan, you’ll need your name, address, income and Social Security number.
+There’s no prepayment penalty or balloon payment at the end of your loan.

-- Fast funding: Once you are approved, you can receive your funds the next business day.
+Fast funding: Once you’re approved, you can receive your funds the next business day.

 “It does not have to be specifically earmarked for a funeral, but it should be large enough to pay for a disruptive life or financial event.
 With the average funeral cost getting close to $10,000, it is becoming more important to families to plan ahead for this cost,” he adds.

-Shop around: For families that may not have the immediate resources or liquidity to pay for a funeral, it is important to shop around for more affordable options, Weiss explains.
+For families that may not have the immediate resources or liquidity to pay for a funeral, it’s important to shop around for more affordable options, Weiss explains.
 He notes that not everyone is aware that they have the right to look at multiple funeral homes to get a better understanding of what it should cost.